The Space Between Burnout & Joy

 The room fell completely silent.
 As they heard the eraser easing across the sacred whiteboard, people gasped — some smiled, some looked almost stricken.

-When he finished, there was a space — open, empty, and prominent.
+When he finished, there was an open space.

 Later, he shared in a keynote event that there is wisdom in emptiness.
 In our hyper-achieving culture, we feel pressured to constantly do more, add more — more thoughts, more goals, more ideas.
-But space is what actually allows something new to emerge.
-It is often the birthplace of JOY.
+When we pause long enough to witness our lives, we gain perspective.
+From that place, we can make wise choices based on what’s actually happening, not just what’s demanding our attention.

 The Space Between Burnout and Joy